-Voices of Hope provides training and workshops for Peer Recovery Specialists.
+Voices of Hope provides training and workshops for Peer Recovery Specialists and Community Health Workers.
 Many are written and developed by experienced professionals in recovery, family members and allies of the recovery movement.
-These courses are offered to participants in our Maryland Certified Peer Recovery Specialist Training Program (sponsored by the Opioid Workforce Innovation Fund).
-Peer trainings are also available for organizations to purchase for their staff, volunteers or local recovery community.
+Training opportunities are also available for organizations to purchase for their staff, volunteers or local recovery community.
 Some may be offered at no cost to the organization or to the participants.
 Additionally, courses may be developed specifically for the needs of your organization.
 Please call (443) 993-7055 for more information or to discuss your training needs.
 Online courses are also available.
 Be sure to check out the latest webinars on our website.

 Voices of Hope offers the following Curriculum: